|

 store, read and analyze labels and look for a better product.

-If you are not allergic to soy, consider
+If you are not allergic to soy, here

-use a little on your cereal in the morning, but don't drink glasses
+your cereal in the morning, but don't use it as a beverage if you are

 your own milk from our easy rice milk recipe.